xplorer²

 To help you decide which file to keep, xplorer² shows brief information (size and date attributes [1]) about the existing item in the destination folder, and the new one that is about to overwrite the old version.
 You should focus on the last line that highlights the differences of the new item older,smaller and then decide: to overwrite the old file click Yes button, or No to keep the old (existing) file.
 The action buttons [2] include yes/no to all buttons, that reply yes or no to any subsequent overwrite confirmation automatically.
 You see the pattern in the first few confirmations and you decide whether the remaining can be dismissed in the same fashion.
 If you click cancel at this point you abort the entire file copy.

 Another option is to keep both files, saving the new one with a different name you specify in input box [3].
-Doing this file by file manually can get tiresome, but you can tick the option "Rename target" which will create such unique name copies automatically (it adds _1 to the base name).
+Doing this file by file manually can get tiresome, but you can select the Overwrite method option "Rename target" which will create such unique name copies automatically (it adds _1 to the base name).
 However keeping all these extra files isn't sustainable in the long term, sooner or later you must decide if they are all worth keeping or are just duplicates.

 For most people, the smarter overwrite option is "Overwrite if newer else skip" (available as backup from the drop-down list, see figure 22).
 It is an automatic way to resolve conflicts; it compares file modification dates and keeps the most recent file (assuming it contains later changes you made).
 If the source file is older or identical (in terms of date modified) to the existing, it is skipped.
 This mode is perfect for backups, where you keep an up-to-date copy of your working documents in a safe external location (e.g. USB disk).
 If you do this daily, you don't need to copy your entire documents folder, only new and changed items.
 Thus you save time and effort — no time wasted confirming file replace operations.